Mayada92/nurtured-hub/src/content/projects/gaza-hackathon-en.md

     caption: "Hack for Gaza Hackathon - Project Development"
 ---

-**Hackathon with a Cause - Hack for Gaza**
+**Hackathon with a Cause - Hack for Gaza | July 2024**

-Participated in Hack for Gaza hackathon, developing an innovative offline messaging application that enables communication in crisis situations without requiring internet, WiFi, or SIM cards.
+Participated in Hack for Gaza hackathon (July 12, 19 & 20, 2024), developing an innovative offline messaging application that enables communication in crisis situations without requiring internet, WiFi, or SIM cards.

 ## Project Overview